aniketpatel12/GraphQLDM/README.md

 ## Setup

 After installing, make sure to set the `PYTHONPATH` environment variable to include the path to your GraphQLDM package.
-You can do this by adding the following line to your shell configuration file(e.b, `.bashrc`, `.zshrc`):
+You can do this by adding the following line to your shell configuration file(e.g, `.bashrc`, `.zshrc`):

 ```bash
 export PYTHONPATH=/path/to/GraphQLDM:$PYTHONPATH